Author & Punisher

 Author & Punisher is a one-man band from San Diego, formed in January 2004 by mechanical engineer and artist Tristan Shone.
 Most of the instrumentation and controllers Shone uses, called "Drone Machines" and "Dub Machines", are custom-designed and fabricated by Shone from raw materials and open-source electronic circuitry.
+Shone was inspired to build his own instruments to achieve the sound he wanted that conventional instruments could not accomplish and the difficulty in finding band members.

+The name is a reference to a religious t-shirt that Shone, who went to a Catholic high school, used to wear in college.
+Shone has said it was a way to poke fun at a bible verse that refers to Jesus as "author and finisher."

 Shone has released nine albums as Author & Punisher, with Melk en Honing (2015) and Pressure Mine (2017) released through Phil Anselmo's record label Housecore Records.
-His latest, Krüller, was released by Relapse Records on February 11, 2022.
+Beastland (2018) was released on Relapse Records, which is Shone's current label.
+It was followed by Krüller (2022) and his latest album, Nocturnal Birding (2025), which was released on October 3, 2025.